 Sanford Health’s Child’s Voice Family Advocate provides counseling and other support to child victims of abuse and sexual assault and their non-offending family members.
 Last year, 358 children and 353 non-offending family members were provided with crisis intervention and support, attendance at interviews or case reviews, follow-up care, referrals to mental health and medical care, and other advocacy services.
 Research shows that ongoing support and access to comprehensive services are critical to a child’s comfort and ability to participate in an ongoing investigation, intervention, and treatment.

 Sioux Falls Area CASA recruits volunteers to advocate for abused and neglected children.
-Last year, volunteers provided 5,054 hours of advocacy and 47% of local child abuse or neglect cases were appointed a CASA volunteer.
+Last year, 17,110 hours of service were provided and 100% of children served with an advocate did not re-enter the court system.
 CASA volunteers spend significantly more time with a child than a paid guardian or ad litem/attorney.
 A child with an advocate is more likely to find a safer, permanent home.
 Of the children assigned a volunteer by Sioux Falls Area CASA, 98% of do not re-enter the court system because of subsequent abuse.

 Sioux Falls Housing & Redevelopment Commission’s Family Self-Sufficiency program assists low-income individuals and adult family members who are receiving housing assistance with eliminating barriers to attaining education and employment skills.
-Last year, 133 participants received one-on-one assistance and had the opportunity to attend different workshops.
-The program was completed by 8 participants last year.
-Of those graduates, 5 became totally or partially self-sufficient (no longer needing housing assistance) and 1 became a home owner.
+Last year, 129 participants received one-on-one assistance and had the opportunity to attend different workshops.
+The program was completed by 9 participants last year.
+Of those graduates, 6 became totally or partially self-sufficient (no longer needing housing assistance).

 Volunteers of America, Dakotas’ LifeMarks Counseling Services provided 553 individuals with 7,880 hours of individual, group, and psychiatric services last year.